I met Melita Curphy, aka Miss Monster, in September 2017 at the Wasteland Weekend post-apocalyptic festival, with photographer Myles Pritchard.

 The six competing vibrators include Herpes goes Wild, Vladimir Put It In, the One-Eyed Monster and – everyone boo now – Adolph Clitler.

-An Irish guy in a crazy, voodoo king-type mask is doing a very amusing job as the emcee for this famed event, which happens every night of the festival, with a winner-goes-through format and the results displayed on a large blackboard.
+An Irish guy in a voodoo king-type mask is doing a very amusing job as the emcee for this famed event, which happens every night of the festival, with a winner-goes-through format and the results displayed on a large blackboard.
 There are bookmakers offering odds, and a guy and a girl managing the “race track”, which is a gently inclining piece of corrugated iron.
-In truth, Miss Monster’s job is fairly simple: stand on the stage and look awesome.
+In truth, Miss Monster’s job is fairly simple: stand on the stage and look cool.

 After an extended build-up, the race itself is less of an anti-climax than one might imagine.
 Once switched on, and let loose, the vibrators make a slow, worm-like journey down the corrugated iron, which lasts over a minute.
 It’s a bit like those horse racing games at amusement parks – one vibrator takes the lead, then stalls, as another wobbles past.
 The commentary is at a fever pitch worthy of the final straight of the Grand National, and – as with most things at Wasteland Weekend – the crowd of a hundred or so get properly stuck in.

 Finally, having been caught two-thirds of the way down, the black vibrator edges out in front… and wins.
 It’s Adolph Clitler.
 The crowd boo loudly.
 Miss Monster looks on impassively.

 See Miss Monster’s work here.